jxhe/vae-lagging-encoder/README.md

 ICLR 2019
 ```

-The code performs aggressive training of inference network to mitigate the issue of posterior collapse in VAE and obtain better generative modeling performance.
+The code seperates updates of encoder and decoder in VAE, and performs more updates of encoder.
+This new training procedure mitigates the issue of posterior collapse in VAE and obtain a better VAE model.

 Please contact junxianh@cs.cmu.edu if you have any questions.